psychemedia/middle-english-romances/sir-amadace.md

 Full mykell his thoght was than.

-He seyd, " As Y come be the strette,
+He seyd, "As Y come be the strette,
 A syghtte Y -saw, Y thynke theron yette;

 Tberfore my hart his sare: